All Episodes

 They booed thunderously, and it lasted for much of his number.

-And I think this is a and a cause of backlash, and this is sort of a a mini example of it, uh, although nobody knows it.
+And this is sort of a mini example of it, although nobody knows it.

 Because it didn't happen on national TV.

-So if it didn't happen on TV, it didn't happen, as far as the country's concerned, but it did happen in Boston.
+So if it didn't happen on TV, it didn't happen as far as the country's concerned, but it did happen in Boston.

 So are we to learn something from this?

-Yeah, I think we are, even in the midst of a disaster where you may have the country dissatisfied with the performance of I don't care whether federal government, state government, local government, federal uh uh city government, uh, and they may be appalled at what they're seeing, they still reject the uh the the the incendiary uh injection of race into this for all the uh all the obvious reasons, which takes me to a piece here on the American Thinker.
+Even in the midst of a disaster where you may have the country dissatisfied with the performance of, I don't care whether the federal government, state government, local city government, and they may be appalled at what they're seeing, they still reject the incendiary injection of race into this for all the obvious reasons, which takes me to a piece here on the American Thinker.

-So let me read to you the um headline of this piece, Dancing on the Graves of Black People.
+So let me read to you the headline of this piece, Dancing on the Graves of Black People.

-Now you might get an idea where this is headed.
+Now, you might get an idea where this is headed.

 For the left, the aftermath of Katrina has proven to be a godsend.